Genesis Chapter 48

 day long: We are accounted as sheep for the slaughter.”

 Nothing of the flesh, or of this world can separate us from the love of Christ.
 Just as Christ was persecuted to, so we, who are followers of Christ will be persecuted for our belief in Him.
+Some will die, but will still have eternal life.

 37. But in all these things we more than conquer through Him who loved us.
 1 Cor.
 15:57